danielsedoff/plaintextToCue/README.md

 # plainTextToCue
  plainTextToCue v 0.1

- This script converts plain text files with HH:MM:SS or MM:SS track start times to a .cue file.
+ This small html/javascript page converts plain text files with HH:MM:SS or MM:SS track start times to a .cue file.

  An example of a plain text tracklist: